 It is thought that topical immunotherapy is the most effective option for people with extensive alopecia areata.
-However, this treatment is only done by some skin specialists and so you will need to be referred to one of these specialists for treatment.
+This is a very specialised treatment that is only available in some hospitals.

-How topical immunotherapy works is not clear.
 A substance is put on affected skin to make the skin react like an allergy.
 A commonly used substance is diphencyprone (DPCP).
 Increasing strengths of this substance are placed on the affected skin once a week over several weeks until the skin looks like it has mild dermatitis (eczema).
-The skin reaction seems to affect the process involved in causing alopecia areata in some way to allow hair to re-grow.
+The skin reaction seems to affect the process involved in causing alopecia areata in some way to allow hair to regrow.
 Side-effects can be troublesome.
 For example, some people develop severe skin reactions.
 Treating children with topical immunotherapy is controversial.

 Wigs are a common treatment choice in patients with alopecia areata.
-You can get some wigs on the NHS.
+You can get some wigs on the NHS in the UK.
 However, this needs a referral to hospital as only a skin specialist can sanction the prescription of a wig on the NHS.

 Various other treatments may be used or advised.
 These include the following: